-- Primary sclerosis cholangitis: It is a type of inflammation of the bile ducts that results in bile duct cancer.
+- Primary sclerosis cholangitis: It is a type of inflammation of the bile ducts that causes hardening and scarring of bile ducts.

 - Recurrent (hepatolithiasis) Fibro polycystic disease like Caroli’s disease which is a rare congenital disorder and choledochal cysts results in major complication i.e. cholangiocarcinoma

 - Asian liver flukes: Liver flukes are the cause of major health problems.
 There are three bile duct flukes which are acquired by humans who eat raw fish: Clonorchis sinensis, Opisthorchis viverrini and O.felineus.
 The flukes are about one cm in length and have a sucker that attaches to the intrahepatic bile duct epithelium, which then lives in the biliary system for approximately ten years.
 There is strong epidemiological evidence linking chronic biliary tract disease with bile duct flukes and leading to the ultimate development of cholangiocarcinoma